-Every time a person visits the TMJ dentist; various abnormalities associated with TMJ are examined to detect any signs of temporomandibular joint disorder (TMD).
-The function of TMJ is critical in enabling a person’s mouth to move up and down and sideways hence allowing the teeth to meet in their optimal bite position.
+Every time a person visits the TMJ dentist; various abnormalities associated with TMJ, or the temporomandibular joint, are examined to detect any signs of temporomandibular joint disorder (TMD).
+The function of the TMJ is critical in enabling a person’s mouth to move up and down and sideways hence allowing the teeth to meet in their optimal bite position.
 As a result, a properly aligned TMJ allows you to have appropriate routine functions in speaking and chewing with no discomfort.

 In addition, normal TMJ function is essential for the overall comfort of the jaw.
 In the case where an individual has a misaligned TMJ, he or she may experience severe pain in the jaw, headaches, and ear infections.
 Therefore, seeing a neuromuscular dentist is vital to helping identify and treat any TMJ misalignment issues in order to eliminate additional health complications associated with TMD.

-What Can I Expect with a TMD Dentist?
+What Can I Expect with a TMJ Dentist?